 3. Gold is a safe haven

 Gold tends to be viewed as a safe haven, because when other assets like shares are falling, gold often rises.
-This helps to cushion the impact of share market falls.
+This helps to cushion the impact of share market falls, especially during times of political uncertainty.

 Government bonds have historically been one of the safest places to park your money.
 Today, however, there is a record US$18 trillion of government debt issued by creditworthy governments that trades on negative yields.
 In countries like Japan, Switzerland and Germany you need to pay the government to borrow your money.
 Australia sold its first negative yielding government bond in December 2020.

 While gold doesn’t have a yield, it’s still a more positive yielding asset than negative yielding government bonds which penalise owners.
 As the amount of negative yielding government debt increases, so too does the attractiveness of gold.